reshadbinharun/comp20-rbinharun/annotation/README.md

 Md Reshad Bin Harun
-Purpose: Using eventListening to add lyrics to video file Approximate Time spent on Lab: 40 min
+Purpose: Using eventListening to add lyrics to video file Approximate Time spent on Lab: 1hr
 Files List:
-yes
+* index.html -> html and script in javascript to embed lyrics *style.css -> styling for the display box of lyrics